Anjuli08/Anjuli08/README.md

 Web Developer and CSE Undergrad
 -------------------------------

-I am a student in computer science engineering.
+I am an Undergrad in B.Tech CSE.
 I love to explore new things and new technologies or skills.
 I started with C language first and then learnt about C++ and OOPs concepts.
 I am a proficient frontend developer and currently trying my hands on backend development as well.
 I have worked on many projects based on fronted development and I also have basic knowledge of Django and worked on a few projects in it.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [anjuliaggarwal8@gmail.com](mailto:anjuliaggarwal8@gmail.com)